M. Karunanidhi: Personal life

 Karunanidhi married three times.
-Karunanidhi's parents were eager to marry him off to Padma, the sister of C.S Jayaraman.
+Karunanidhi's parents were eager to marry him off to Padma, the sister of C. S. Jayaraman.
 He made one condition that the bride side must accept a reformist wedding.
 He hoped they would call off the marriage as he was not earning and the bride's father was religious but their family agreed to their marriage also held the marriage of their son C.S Jayaraman the same day.
 He married Padmavathi Ammal on 13 September 1944, under the Dravidian movement's Self-Respect form of marriage where the bride and groom exchanged garlands, without a thaali (mangalsutra), and specifically without Brahmin priests presiding.
 They had a son M. K. Muthu, who was briefly active in Tamil films and politics.
 Padmavathi died in 1948 soon after childbirth.
 In September of that year, Karunanidhi's marriage was arranged with Dayalu Ammal, with whom he had three sons, M. K. Alagiri, M. K. Stalin and M. K. Tamilarasu, and a daughter, M. K. Selvi.
 Alagiri and Stalin are active in state politics and competed to be their father's political successors, before Stalin prevailed.
 Tamilarasu is a businessman and film-producer and campaigner for his father and his party; Selvi campaigned for Karunanidhi elections too.
 With his third marriage with Rajathi Ammal, Karunanidhi had a daughter, Kanimozhi.

 Karunanidhi's left eye got critically injured in 1953 when the vehicle in which he was travelling got involved in an accident near Tirupattur.
 An eye surgery was performed and doctors recommended him to wear sunglasses to protect his eyes from the sun.
-Karunanidhi used regular spectacles, However, after American ophthalmologists recommended for his ongoing discomfort in his left eye, which he had been suffering from since the mid-1950s, he switched to his trade-mark dark glasses in 1971.
+Karunanidhi used regular spectacles.
+However, after following American ophthalmologists recommendation for his ongoing discomfort in his left eye, which he had been suffering from since the mid-1950s, he switched to his trade-mark dark glasses in 1971.
 Doctors determined that the dark glass frames were too hefty for him in November 2017 and advised a lighter frame.

 Since 2004, he has had to deal with his deteriorating health and struggled to stand when a spinal operation went wrong and became wheelchair-dependent.
-After a few years, he upgraded to a motorised wheelchair and a customized van with a hydraulic system to raise the chair into or out of the vehicle easily.
+After a few years, he upgraded to a motorised wheelchair and a customised van with a hydraulic system to raise the chair into or out of the vehicle easily.